9 Best Driving Games For Girls

-We all know that women can be just as talented as men can when it comes to being behind the wheel; Michèle Mouton won 162 stages in the World Rally Championship whilst Sabine Schmitz frequently still puts men to shame.
+We all know that women can be just as talented as men when it comes to being behind the wheel – for example, did you know that legendary female driver Michèle Mouton won 162 stages in the World Rally Championship?
+Pretty impressive, huh?

 What do I need to get started?

-If you are hoping to become the next Michèle Mouton then the DiRT series is undoubtedly one you need to try.
-We have opted for the ‘arcade’ style alternative here but should you feel brave enough to take on the simulator then make sure you also try DiRT Rally.
+We have opted for the ‘arcade-style’ alternative here, but should you feel brave enough to take on the realistic simulator option – make sure you also try DiRT Rally 2.0.

-DiRT 4 covers all sorts of off-road disciplines, not purely rallying, and offers a huge amount of variety for girly thrill-seekers to get their fix!
+DiRT 5 covers all sorts of off-road disciplines, not purely rallying, and offers a huge variety for girly thrill-seekers to get their fix!